Albert Blaustein: Biography

-From 1959 until 1968 Blaustein worked in the London School of Economics, the Constitution Associates foreign advisory board and the US Department of Education and the US Commission on Civil Rights from 1962 - 1963.
-Between 1971 and 1972 he acted as a legal consultant to various African nations and to the United States Senate.
+From 1959 until 1968, Blaustein worked in the London School of Economics, the Constitution Associates foreign advisory board and the US Department of Education and the US Commission on Civil Rights from 1962 - 1963.
+Between 1971 and 1972, he acted as a legal consultant to various African nations and to the United States Senate.
 He worked with the Civil Rights Reviewing Authority, National Committee for American Foreign Policy, New Jersey Division on Civil Rights and also helped found Law day.
-Blaustein later worked to develop the Russian court system and constitution, and in 1966 served as the expert witness on legal aspects of population control for the US Senate.
+Blaustein later worked to develop the Russian court system and constitution, and in 1966, served as the expert witness on legal aspects of population control for the US Senate.

 Blaustein served 14 years in the US Army Reserves retiring with the rank of major, and served from 1942 until 1946 in the Judge Advocate General's Corps.

 A resident of Cherry Hill, New Jersey, Blaustein died on August 21, 1994, at the age of 72 at Duke University Hospital after he experienced a heart attack.
-He has three children, Mark Allen, Eric Barry and Dana Beth and is the Pop-Pop of world famous comedian Michael Blaustein.